legend-Xbit/anycoder/README.md

 ```
 2. Open your browser and navigate to the provided URL
 3. Describe your application in the text input field, or:
-   - Upload a UI design image (for ERNIE-4.5-VL or GLM-4.1V-9B-Thinking)
+   - Upload a UI design image (for multimodal models)
    - Upload a reference file (PDF, TXT, MD, CSV, DOCX, or image)
    - Enter a website URL for redesign (the app will extract and analyze the HTML and content)
    - Enable web search for up-to-date information